 |Raymond K. Whalen, MD||Whalen Medical Communications PLLC, USA|

-|Irma Arispe, PhD||Associate Director for Analysis and Evaluation, National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention, Centers for Disease Control and Prevention, US Department of Health and Human Services, USA|
+|Irma Arispe, PhD||Associate Director for Analysis and Evaluation, National Center for Health Statistics, Centers for Disease Control and Prevention, US Department of Health and Human Services, USA|

 |Zygmunt F. Dembek, PhD, MS, MPH||Associate Professor, Uniformed Services University of the Health Sciences; Senior Research Scientist, Battelle Memorial Institute, USA|